Q. How long does it take to get a licence?

 Q. How much does it cost to get a pilots licence?

 - Getting a pilots license is a big financial commitment, but not much more than a decent used car or a year away at university.
 Our pay as you go program makes getting a licence affordable as you only pay for each lesson after each flight.
-On average you can expect to spend around eight to ten thousand on a Recreational Pilot Permit, and about fifteen to seventeen thousand for a Private Pilot Licence.
+On average you can expect to spend around thirteen thousand on a Recreational Pilot Permit, and about sixteen thousand for a Private Pilot Licence.

 Q. Why does it appear that your school costs more to learn to fly?